ramyadevie-saravanabhava/Travelling_Salesman_Problem/README.md

 ---------------------------------------------------------------------
 Steps to Run The Program:

-In order to run the program and obtain the Follow the below Steps:
+In order to run the program and obtain the TSP, Follow the below Steps:

 1. Make sure that the file name is maintained as "/finalCrimeData.CSV" in the Utils.java Class
 2. Make sure all the dependencies have been installed before executing the files